HoffsMH/ex-tl/taskell.md

     * [ ] possibly startx
     * [ ] possibly jrnl
 - put refresh in other tasks in right spot
-- split only does relevant columns like doing and today
 - safety, dont rm jrnl mds unless the gpg is fully formed

 ## Waiting on Something

-- test split columns

 ## Doing